feuerwagen/marlinc-admin-bundle/README.md

 # Admin for Marlinc Projects

-This bundle extends / modifies the default [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle) and [SonataClassificationBundle](https://github.com/sonata-project/SonataClassificationBundle).
+This bundle extends / modifies the default [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle).

 It adds the following features: